fbpx App Store Google Play

 Card Skimmers and How to Avoid Them with Contactless Payments

 Card skimmers are not a new threat to the security of your debit and credit cards, with card skimmers first surfacing in Florida in 2015.
-Since then, the Florida Department of Agriculture and Consumer Services (FDACS) has inspected gas pumps at about 9,000 gas stations, truck stops, and marinas each year, and has removed over 3,400 skimmers, according to their website.
+Since then, the Florida Department of Agriculture and Consumer Services (FDACS) has inspected gas pumps at about 9,000 gas stations, truck stops, and marinas each year and removed over 5,500 skimmers, according to their website.

-While the technology and tricks scam artists use to illegally obtain sensitive information have improved over the years, so has the technology offered to help consumers stay diligent to avoid fraud and scams.
-In today’s blog, we’re offering information about what card skimmers are, how to spot them, and how to proactively avoid becoming a victim of these scammers with the use of contactless payment.
+While the technology and tricks scam artists use to steal sensitive information have improved over the years, so has the technology offered to help consumers stay diligent to avoid fraud and scams.
+In this blog, we’re providing information about what card skimmers are, how to spot them, and how to proactively avoid becoming a victim of these scammers with contactless payment.

 What are Card Skimmers?

 A card skimmer is a device that steals card information by reading your debit or credit card’s magnetic strip.
-Along similar lines, a card shimmer is used to capture information from chip-enabled cards and are much harder to detect because they are located inside of card readers.
+Along similar lines, a card shimmer is used to capture information from chip-enabled cards and is much harder to detect because they are located inside card readers.
 Card skimming/shimming is popular at places like gas stations, ATMs, parking meters, and other points of sale.
-These devices are attached to keypads, card readers, etc. Once your card is skimmed, scammers now have access to your card number, expiration date, and cardholders name.
+These devices are attached to keypads, card readers, etc. Once your card is skimmed, scammers gain access to your card number, expiration date, and cardholder’s name.
 Read more about card skimming/shimming and tips on how to avoid these scams in this blog.

 How to Spot Card Skimmers